-Important: You cannot run replication-related HBase commands as an HBase administrator.
-To run replication-related HBase commands, you must have HBase user permissions.
+Important: To run replication-related HBase comands, your user must have HBase administrator permissions.
 If ZooKeeper uses Kerberos, configure HBase Shell to authenticate to ZooKeeper using Kerberos before attempting to run replication-related commands.
 No replication-related ACLs are available at this time.